 - a) The primary analysis will use the "as-treated" approach.
-Follow-up for each new use of a given exposure will begin on the index date until the earliest of hospitalized DKA or any of the following censoring criteria met: - Discontinuation of the index exposure, defined as last refill date plus days supply on the last refill plus 30 days - Initiation of the opposite exposure (i.e., ertugliflozin new users starting a SU/TZD; ertugliflozin new users starting an incretin-based drugs; or vice versa) - Initiation of other SGLT2 inhibitor(s) - Initiation of insulin, defined as no insulin use any time before the date of this initiation - Disenrollment from either medical or prescription drug insurance plan

-- End of data availability - Recorded death

-As a patient will be allowed to contribute to more than one exposure group or to the same exposure group more than once, as long as he/she qualifies as a new user of that exposure category during the course of the study period, he/she can contribute follow-up time to both exposure groups or contribute follow-up time to the same exposure group more than once.
+Follow-up for each new use of a given exposure will begin on the index date until the earliest of hospitalized DKA or any of the following censoring criteria met: - Discontinuation of the index exposure, defined as last refill date plus days supply on the last refill plus 30 days - Initiation of the opposite exposure (i.e., ertugliflozin new users starting a SU/TZD; ertugliflozin new users starting an incretin-based drugs; or vice versa) - Initiation of other SGLT2 inhibitor(s) - Initiation of insulin, defined as no insulin use any time before the date of this initiation - Disenrollment from either medical or prescription drug insurance plan - End of data availability - Recorded death or to the same exposure group more than once, as long as he/she qualifies as a new user of that exposure category during the course of the study period, he/she can contribute follow- up time to both exposure groups or contribute follow-up time to the same exposure group more than once.
 Each time, from the initiation of a study exposure (i.e. index exposure) to the end of follow up of the index exposure is defined as one "new use episode".
 The total person-years for a given study exposure will be the sum of total follow-up time contributed by all qualified new use episodes.